 A person can use an EPA if they have mental capacity but once mental capacity has been lost, then the EPA has to be registered for the power to continue.

-Because there can be confusion between an LPA and EPA and what applies, we are happy to help provide advice and guidance so please do not hesitate to call our specialist team at our Stafford office on 01785 252377 or our Stoke on Trent office on 01782 813315.
+Because there can be confusion between an LPA and EPA and what applies, we are happy to help provide advice and guidance so please do not hesitate to call our specialist team on 01785 252377 for Stafford, 01782 987551 for Newcastle-under-Lyme, or 01270 446260 for Alsager.